Liam Halligan: Journalism

 In the early 1990s, Halligan wrote a weekly column for The Moscow Times and covered Russian economics and politics for The Economist and The Economist Intelligence Unit.
 He also wrote about the Soviet Union for The Wall Street Journal and Euromoney.

 In 1996, Halligan was appointed political correspondent at the Financial Times.
 He covered the 1997 general election and Good Friday Agreement as part of a team led by political editor Robert Peston.
 He went on to become economics correspondent at Channel 4 News, where he remained until 2006.

 From 1999 to 2002, while at Channel 4 News, Halligan wrote a weekly economics column for Sunday Business before moving his column to The Sunday Telegraph.
 In 2006, he was appointed economics editor at The Sunday Telegraph.
 From 2008 to 2010, he wrote a monthly column for GQ.

 Halligan was a founding panellist on the daily television discussion show CNN Talk.
 He was a regular panellist on This Week, presented by Andrew Neil.
 When the BBC axed the programme in 2019, Halligan said the corporation had made a "blindingly obvious mistake".

 Since 2004, he has also regularly presented standalone documentaries on Channel 4, including for Dispatches, and sits on the jury of the Royal Television Society's Specialist Journalist award.

 In March 2021, Halligan was named as economics and business editor at GB News and co-presenter of a daily lunchtime show with former Labour Party MP Gloria De Piero.

 From September 2021 to September 2022, Halligan presented his own show on GB News, On The Money, which ran for an hour every weekday and focused on financial topics.
 On 1 September 2022, it was announced that the show was to be axed, with Halligan having an increased presence on other GB News programmes, centering around the Cost of living crisis.
+In June 2024, Halligan departed GB News.

 Halligan has also written for New Statesman, Prospect, and UnHerd.
 He also writes for The Spectator and The Sun.
-He has presented shows on LBC and BBC Radio Five Live.
+He has presented shows on LBC and BBC Radio 5 Live.